sebastian-mrozek/json-utils/README.md

 ---
 When testing systems that operate using data in JSON format (REST APIs) there is often a need to compare JSON documents (or JSON objects).
 Strict comparison is not always the best approach:
-- test data might not be interested in every single field in the actual data
+- test data might not contain every single field present in the actual data
 - actual data might include values that cannot be used for comparison, i.e.: ids, timestamps, etc.

 Common solutions to this problem are: